Seixas/ABAP_training/README.md

   memorizar a estrutura BDCDATA
   tcodes: LSMW(funcional) / SHDB(abap)
   New recording > nome_carga, TCODE >

+**BAPI, BADI**
+> **BAPI stands for Business Application Programming Interface, WebService.**
+  BAPI - It is nothing, but a FM which is used to load the data into SAP system.
+The data may be from the Legacy system.
+They all are RFCs.
+  **BADI stands for Business Add-Ins, are a new SAP enhancement technique based on ABAP Objects**
+  BADI - They are the enhancement which can be applied to the standard SAP program as per the business requirement.
+BADI are the newer version of user exits which uses ABAP OOPs concept.

+  > - Business Add-Ins are a new SAP enhancement technique based on ABAP Objects.
+They can be inserted into the SAP System to accommodate user requirements too specific to be included in the standard delivery.
+Since specific industries often require special functions, SAP allows you to predefine these points in your software.
+As with customer exits two different views are available:
+In the definition view, an application programmer predefines exit points in a source that allow specific industry sectors, partners, and customers to attach additional software to standard SAP source code without having to modify the original object.
+In the implementation view, the users of Business Add-Ins can customize the logic.
+BAPI (Business Application Programming Interface) is a set of interfaces to object-oriented programming methods that enable a programmer to integrate third-party software into the proprietary R/3 product from SAP.BAPI are implemented and stored in the the R/3 system as remote function call (RFC) modules.

 ### **Tabela Transparente { exemplos standard }**